 A Reading and Language Intervention for Children with Down Syndrome - Teacher's Handbook

-This handbook describes an evidence-based reading and language teaching program designed for children with Down syndrome.
-The program complements regular literacy classroom instruction with individualised teaching of sight words, letter sounds, phoneme awareness and book reading, together with the teaching of vocabulary.
+This handbook describes an evidence-based reading and language teaching programme designed for children with Down syndrome.
+The programme complements regular literacy classroom instruction with individualised teaching of sight words, letter sounds, phoneme awareness and book reading, together with the teaching of vocabulary.
 It was evaluated in a landmark randomised controlled intervention trial in primary schools in the United Kingdom.

 The teaching program